meltwater/mlabs-koa/docs/README.md

 Looks for a request id in the state or request header, otherwise generates a new one to save in the state.
-Passes the request id along in the responses headers.
+Passes the request id along in the response headers.

 - `reqHeader`: Request header to use for the request id.
   Default: `x-request-id`.